 - Touching contaminated surfaces or objects and then touching their mouth or eating without washing their hands first.

+What should I do if I have these symptoms?
+Drink plenty of fluids so you do not become dehydrated, wash your hands often, and contact your healthcare provider if you have any concerns (especially if you do not recover quickly or are at risk for dehydration).
+How long can an infected person spread norovirus?
+Most people can spread the virus from the time they feel sick until 3 days after they get better.
+Good hand-washing is important to prevent spread to others.
+Should I stay home from work or school?
 Yes.
 To prevent spreading the illness to others, a sick person should stay home until he or she has completely recovered and all symptoms have resolved.
 Under public health regulations, food handlers and healthcare workers must stay away from work for 72 hours after their symptoms have resolved.

 (To sign up for a free subscription to Food Safety News, click here.)